 The Spanish Rodrigo de Borja y Doms (Italianised as “Borgia”), elected as pope following the death of Innocent VIII with the name Alexander VI, lends his name to part of the residence used during his papacy, which lasted from 1492 to 1503 and was marked by events of great importance such as the discovery of America and the great jubilee of 1500.

-The Borgia Apartment consists of six monumental spaces, renovated and decorated at Pope Alexander VI’s behest, which now house part of the Vatican Museums’ Collection of Modern Religious Art inaugurated by Paul VI (1973): the Sala delle Sibille (Room of the Sibyls) and the Sala del Credo (Room of the Creed) are in the Borgia Tower, whereas those of the Liberal Arts, the Saints and the Mysteries are all aligned in the wing built by Nicholas V (1447-1455) and defined as “secret rooms” in the Diary of Johannes Burckhard, Pope Alexander’s master of ceremonies; finally, the Sala dei Pontifici (Room of the Pontiffs) is in the oldest wing, built by Nicholas III (1277-1280).
+The Borgia Apartment consists of six monumental spaces, renovated and decorated at Pope Alexander VI’s behest, which now house part of the Vatican Museums’ Collection of Contemporary Art inaugurated by Paul VI (1973): the Sala delle Sibille (Room of the Sibyls) and the Sala del Credo (Room of the Creed) are in the Borgia Tower, whereas those of the Liberal Arts, the Saints and the Mysteries are all aligned in the wing built by Nicholas V (1447-1455) and defined as “secret rooms” in the Diary of Johannes Burckhard, Pope Alexander’s master of ceremonies; finally, the Sala dei Pontifici (Room of the Pontiffs) is in the oldest wing, built by Nicholas III (1277-1280).
 The papal residence occupied all of the first floor of the Apostolic Palace, still including two small rooms accessible from the Room of Liberal Arts, probably used as a cubiculum (bedroom) and a stufetta (bathroom), as well as the present-day Sale dei Paramenti, Galleriola or Audience Room, Sala della Falda and the cubiculum of Nicholas V, which are not accessible to the public.

 Following the death of Alexander VI the apartment was abandoned by Julius II (1503-1513), who did not wish to be surrounded by the memory of his despised predecessor; he decided to move to the corresponding rooms on the floor above, now known as the Raphael Rooms, whose decoration marked Sanzio’s unstoppable rise.
 Although the popes continued to change residence, the Borgia apartment housed some of the “nephew Cardinals”, such as the renowned St. Charles Borromeo, nephew of Pius VI, followed by the Pinacoteca of Pius VII (1816) and Cardinal Mai’s library.
 Only at the end of the 1800s did Leo XIII decide to open it to the public following radical restoration.